Post Summary: Things to do in Japan

 Have a beer at the Sapporo Beer Museum

-You’ve likely heard of, or even drank Japan’s delicious Sapporo Beer.
-The beer Sapporo Breweries Ltd. first brew came right out of Hokkaido’s capital city and if you’re visiting Hokkaido it is obligatory to have a Sapporo beer while there.
-We couldn’t miss the chance to have one at the Sapporo Beer Museum, which is also one of the top things to do in Sapporo.
+You’ve likely heard of or even drank Japan’s delicious Sapporo Beer.
+The beer Sapporo Breweries Ltd.’s first brew came right out of Hokkaido’s capital city, and if you’re visiting Hokkaido, it is obligatory to have a Sapporo beer there.
+We couldn’t miss having one at the Sapporo Beer Museum, one of our favorite things to do in Sapporo.

 Visit the Sapporo Snow Festival

 Possibly the most famous thing about Sapporo (okay, maybe after its beer) is the Sapporo Snow Festival.
-Once more of a domestic affair, this huge winter festival is now truly international, attracting well over two million visitors each year.
+Once more of a domestic affair, this huge winter festival is now truly international, attracting well over two million visitors yearly.

-One of the most iconic aspects of the festival are the snow sculptures in Ōdōri Park.
-Using around 30,000 tons of snow, the sculptures – also carved from ice – are made over the course of a month and range from fantasy castles to popular characters like Doraemon.
+One of the festival’s most iconic aspects is the snow sculptures in Ōdōri Park.
+Using around 30,000 tons of snow, the sculptures—also carved from ice—are made over the course of a month and range from fantasy castles to popular characters like Doraemon.

 How did it start?
-Middle school students in 1950 began making sculptures out of all the snow that everyone dumped at Ōdōri Park from snow clearance.
-The rest is history, and today, each festival boasts over 200 sculptures from all over the world.
+In middle school, students 1950 began making sculptures out of all the snow that everyone dumped at Ōdōri Park from snow clearance.
+The rest is history, and today, each festival boasts over 200 sculptures worldwide.
 The Sapporo Snow Fest usually runs the first two weeks of February and is one of the top things to do in Sapporo in the winter.

 Take a day trip to Otaru